-2024 Actions: The Foundation will continue to build its relations and partnerships in 2024 to:
+2025 Actions: The Foundation will continue to build its relations and partnerships in 2025 to:

-- · Inform the public, NGOs and government stakeholders' understanding of the Foundation's achievements, successes and challenges, based on the Communications Plan. - Motivate and involve volunteer-based groups and individuals to become involved in the Foundation's salmon conservation program. - Encourage potential new applicants for funding to become aware of the Foundation's program, how it works and how to apply for funding. - Motivate and encourage government, corporate and individual donors and sponsors to understand, contribute to and support the Foundation's mission and its achievements.

-- Strengthen partnerships and coordination efforts among local, provincial and federal bodies to conserve Atlantic salmon. - · Continue to build a distinct profile/brand for The Foundation for Conservation of Atlantic Salmon as an efficient, effective and durable contributor to conservation of wild Atlantic salmon.
+- Inform the public, NGOs and government stakeholders' understanding of the Foundation's achievements, successes and challenges, based on the Communications Plan. - Motivate and involve volunteer-based groups and individuals to become involved in the Foundation's salmon conservation program. - Encourage potential new applicants for funding to become aware of the Foundation's program, how it works and how to apply for funding. - Motivate and encourage government, corporate and individual donors and sponsors to understand, contribute to and support the Foundation's mission and its achievements. - Strengthen partnerships and coordination efforts among local, provincial and federal bodies to conserve Atlantic salmon. - Continue to build a distinct profile/brand for The Foundation for Conservation of Atlantic Salmon as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - Build on the success of the partnership symposiums in creating individual provincial partnerships for continued collaboration towards improving the conservation of wild Atlantic salmon.

-- · Broadened awareness of the Foundation's grant program. - · Increased numbers of high-quality funding proposals. - · Increased numbers of stewardship groups in all provinces applying for Foundation funding. - Increased awareness by target stakeholders, beneficiaries and potential supporting parties. - Forge new partnerships with public and private sector parties to increase the Foundation's trust fund to enhance the Foundation's ability to support salmon conservation projects. - PHOTO: Environment Resources Management Association, NL
+- Broadened awareness of the Foundation's grant program. - · Increased numbers of high-quality funding proposals. - Increased numbers of stewardship groups in all provinces applying for Foundation funding. - Increased awareness by target stakeholders, beneficiaries and potential supporting parties. - Forge new partnerships with public and private sector parties to increase the Foundation's trust fund to enhance the Foundation's ability to support salmon conservation projects.

-- Build on the success of the partnership symposiums in creating individual provincial partnerships for continued collaboration towards improving the conservation of wild Atlantic salmon through the coordinating and prioritizing of conservation efforts.
-Provincial partnership would include salmon conservation organizations, Indigenous organizations, provincial and federal government, research institutions, and others - Actively engage with the Department of Fisheries and Oceans at the national and regional levels to maintain and strengthen the partnership between the department and the Foundation.
+- Create more opportunities for networking, sharing of knowledge and collaboration towards improving the conservation of wild Atlantic salmon amongst salmon conservation organizations, Indigenous organizations, provincial and federal governments, research institutions, and others. - Actively engage with the Department of Fisheries and Oceans at the national and regional levels to maintain and strengthen the partnership between the department and the Foundation.

-- Broader public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - Increased numbers of volunteer organizations/individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - · Increase government and private support to the Foundation's salmon conservation program. - A strong Foundation and FCAS brand.
+- Broader public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - Increased numbers of volunteer organizations/individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - Increase government and private support to the Foundation's salmon conservation program. - · A strong Foundation and FCAS brand.